chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 I acknowledge the various informal courses of action documented within [[University of Birmingham bullying.pdf#page=9|§12]], however have concluded (as is my prerogative by [[University of Birmingham bullying.pdf#page=9|§12.1]]) that these would be inappropriate to my situation.
 Indeed, I have been informally advised by staff that directly engaging with Mr Rosina in order to discuss this would likely only make the situation worse.

-It is notable that there has been a notable ga
+It is notable that there has been a notable gap of time between my last problemative encounter with Mr Rosina and my submission of this complaint.
+The reasons for which are as follows:

+1. I was concerned about potential repercussions for me should I submit this complaint.
+Despite reassurances in [[University of Birmingham bullying.pdf#page=9||§11.1]], Mr Rosina is, as one online article puts it,

 Given the profound effect that these grievances have had on my personal wellbeing and professional opportunities as a postgraduate member of the University, I am following the guidance according to [[University of Birmingham bullying.pdf#page=12|§13.4]] and submitting the **Concern Review form** attached.